Skip to main content

 Click the gear icon on any stock row to access:

-• View Details — Open the detail panel with shipments, activity, suppliers, and linked items.
+• View Details — Open the detail panel with shipments, activity, purchase orders, suppliers, and linked items.

-• Edit Stock — Change the name, category, unit, minimum level, or other details.
+• Edit Stock — Open a full editing view where you can change the name, category, unit, minimum level, linked items, suppliers, shipments, and other details.

 • Link to Items — Connect this stock to products, services, or medications.